 A profound result of discoveries in the field of genetics is that all people on earth today are descended from the same remote ancestors.
-Humankind appeared on this planet about 150,000 years ago and sometimes are referred to as archaic humans though they were just as human as we are.
+Humankind appeared on this planet about 200,000 years ago evolving from archaic homo sapiens.
 However a geological catastrophe, possibly the climatic effects of thousands of years of mega-drought or the explosion of a super-volcano, almost ended the human lineage so that about 70,000 years ago human beings like ourselves comprised 2,000, or fewer, men, women and children.
+We are their descendents.

 When such events occur in other species they are called 'population bottlenecks'.
 When population falls too low, and genetic diversity sparse, 'extinction events' can even occur.
 We survived and our ancestors increased their numbers and set out in migrations out of Africa to populate the world.
 We are all distant cousins descended from that ancestral population.
 As we developed cultural arts and technologies, probably beginning about 45,000 years ago, we diversified into the various inhabitants of the world, adapting and evolving in response to the environments we moved into.
 We continue to adapt and evolve within the DNA common to us all.
 Modern genomic analysis shows that we are all more alike than we are different despite superficial differences.
 We truly are all distant cousins, all descended from the original 2,000 founders of the lineage of homo sapiens.
 As we advance into the decades ahead it would be well to keep that in the forefront of our minds.
 There is work ahead.
 Over one billion of our fellow human beings suffer appalling privation, lacking rudimentary standards of living, lacking access to modern medicine, living lives of lowered expectations.
 Our hopes rest with the young, that with the tools of modern technology and the idealism of youth will tackle the immense problems of humankind, will set forth and bring care and comfort around the world.